damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 ### <i class="fa fa-refresh fa-fw" aria-hidden="true"></i> Continuous Integration and Continuous Deployment
 {: .panel-heading}
 <div class="panel-body">
 15:40.
-They finally don't need to rely on third-party services to apply Continuous Integration to test and deploy their code.
-[GitLab CI][ci] does this job, and it's built-in GitLab.
+Finally, they don't need to rely on third-party services to apply Continuous Integration to test and deploy their code.
+[GitLab CI][ci] does this job, and it's built-in in GitLab.

 > 16:34. _Because this [CI] runs internally, and because we have access to our own VPC and resources inside of it, like Docker stuff, and AWS EFS stuff, we can actually take a step further and not just test our stuff, but grab it and deploy it._

-> 16:58. _In our case, they [GitLab] give you tools to make [Continuous Integration, Continuous Testing, and Continuous Deployment][ci-cd] really really simple.
+> 16:58. _In our case, [GitLab] give you tools to make [Continuous Integration, Continuous Testing and Continuous Deployment][ci-cd] really, really simple.
 And that, to me, is the biggest sell of them all.
 That's simply not available on GitHub._

 They also enjoy not having to deploy from the command line, as it was impossible to track.

 17:15.
 They love our [Pipelines][pipes], where the entire team can see what's going on and who's doing what.
 The steps are visible.

-> 17:27. _It's very clear, in GitLab, weather a build on staging has actually been pushed to production.
-So, if I'm going to deploy something to production, I can very easily see who has moved that into master, since the last production deploy._
+> 17:27. _It's very clear, in GitLab, whether a build on staging has actually been pushed to production.
+So, if I'm going to deploy something to production, I can very easily see who has moved that into master since the last production deploy._

 They also love the [rollback] button: no pain, all gain.
 Now it's easy to roll back changes.